arlette-pineda/quarantine-succs-shop/README.md

 - Users can add products to cart
 - Users can view their cart summary
 - Users can go to checkout and place order

+## Preview

+## Development
+- Node.js 10 or higher
+- NPM 6 or higher
+- Express 4 or higher
+- PostgreSQL 10 or higher